 This striking and award- winning succulent, with its thick, rounded paddle-shaped leaves is also known as red pancake, because the leaves frequently take on a reddish or deep pink tint during the winter.

 Snake plants, sometimes referred to as mother-in-law's-tongue, are some of the toughest plants you can find.
-Whether indoors, in your garden or on your balcony, these spiky beauties can put up with almost anything. .
+Whether indoors, in your garden or on your balcony, these spiky beauties with green and silver leaves can put up with almost anything. .